 Whistleblowing is one of the most challenging and controversial areas of employment law.

-Our Employment Law Solicitors have been recognised in the Legal 500 and have a robust reputation for winning whistleblowing claims brought by people in Coventry and Warwickshire.
+Our specialist Employment Law Solicitors have been recognised in the Legal 500 and have a robust reputation for winning whistleblowing claims brought by people not just in Coventry, Nuneaton, Rugby and Leamington, but across Warwickshire the Midlands and the whole of the UK.

 Because we have a specialist employment law team, our Solicitors have a rigorous understanding of whistleblowing law and other legal issues surrounding whistleblowing such as discrimination and unfair dismissal.